Haunted Places in Iowa

 Iowa's Top Haunted Places

 Many people are fascinated by ghosts and haunted places.
-It seems strange that people would seek out places that are likely to scare them but every year hundreds of people flock to so called haunted places to experience paranormal activities.
+It seems strange that people would seek out places that are likely to scare them, but every year hundreds of people flock to so-called haunted places to experience paranormal activities.
+The following are a few sites in Iowa that are rumored to be haunted.

 The best way to experience the Black Angel is on foot.
 Enter the cemetery through the main gates off of Governor Street.
 Follow the road as it curves through the cemetery.
 You’ll be so busy looking at the old stones dating back to 1843, you won’t notice that the angel has been hovering in front of you practically the entire time.
 Keep your eyes on her as you walk because you can be sure she will be keeping her eyes on you.
 Walk up close but don’t touch.
 She doesn’t take kindly to people who invade her personal space.